dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 This article will focus on the first option; how to build, push and deploy a PHP container image to Lambda with no 3rd party dependencies - only docker and AWS services.

-We first explain how to structure and build the function, show you how to test your code locally, and then show you how to deploy to AWS.
+We will first explain how to structure and build the function, then show you how to test your code locally, and then show you how to deploy to AWS.

-# Step 0: Install and Structure
+# Step 1: Install

+Ensure you have installed:

 - [Docker Desktop](https://docs.docker.com/desktop/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

+# Step 2: Build your Function

 Create your function with this structure: